TRBoom/BladesInTheDarkGenerators/src/README.md

 # BladesInTheDarkGenerators
-A couple of generators I built for Blades in the Dark using the tables in the back of the book.
+A couple of generators Tim Pasquini built for Blades in the Dark using the tables in the back of the book.

+I have added in a GUI interface to ease the use of the generators.

 Double-click the doskvolMasterGenerator.py to launch.
 Enter the number associated with the desired option to get an automatically generated